Areas of Expertise

 At the University of North Florida I have taught a variety of courses: General Chemistry I, General Chemistry I Laboratory, General Chemistry II, General Chemistry II Laboratory, Honors General Chemistry II, Inorganic Chemistry, Inorganic Chemistry Laboratory, Advanced Inorganic Chemistry, Solid State Chemistry, Senior Seminar in Chemistry, and Chemical Research.

-I serve as treasurer on the executive committee of the Jacksonville section of the American Chemical Society (jaxacs.org).
+I served as chair and councilor of the Jacksonville section of the American Chemical Society (www.jaxacs.org).
 I have served as a grant proposal reviewer for the following organizations: American Chemical Society Petroleum Research Fund, Research Corporation for Science Advancement, Department of Energy and as a beamtime proposal for the Spallation Neutron Source (SNS) and High Flux Isotope Reactor (HFIR), Neutron Scattering Science Division, Oak Ridge National Laboratory (ORNL).
-I serve as a peer reviewer for 24 academic journals and have reviewed 135 manuscripts.
+I serve as a peer reviewer for 30 academic journals and have reviewed 172 manuscripts.